1jour1vin

 Bettane & Desseauve

-Christian Roche has come a long way since obtaining organic certification for his entire estate (50 hectares, 33 of which are white and 17 red) in 2012.
+Christian Roche has come a long way since obtaining organic certification in 2012 for his entire estate (50 hectares, including 33 hectares of white grape varieties and 17 hectares of red grape varieties).
 He produces a wide range of perfectly vinified wines, both red and white.
-The entry-level wines are tasty and easy to drink, the result of demanding viticulture, while the grand cuvées are models of precision and complexity.
+The entry-level wines are flavorful and easy to drink, the result of demanding viticulture, while the grand cuvées are models of precision and complexity.
 In November 2021, Christian Roche passed away and made his wife Nathalie promise to continue the adventure.
-This she did, supported by her children and son-in-law.
+She is doing just that, supported by her children and son-in-law.

 Guide Hachette des vins

-The fifth generation to cultivate vines, Christian Roche inherited part of the family estate in 1984, and set up his own winery 5 years later.
-Established in the former presbytery of Colombier, and boasting a 50-hectare vineyard (with a predominance of white vines) with varied soils, managed organically, he had made his estate, complemented by a wine merchant-breeder activity, one of the Bergerac region's must-haves.
-After his untimely death in 2021, his wife Nathalie continues his work.
+The fifth generation to cultivate vines, Christian Roche inherited part of the family estate in 1984 and set up his winery five years later.
+Established in the former presbytery of Colombier, and with a 50-hectare vineyard (predominantly white grapes) on varied soils, cultivated organically, he had made his estate, complemented by a wine merchant and producer business, one of the must-see destinations in the Bergerac region.
+Following his untimely death in 2021, his wife Nathalie is continuing his work.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-A presbytery at the top of the hill gives its name to the vineyard, whose rows tumble down the slopes to the road where Christian Roche has set up his sales cellar.
-The vineyard, organic since 2012, has several appellations, including 3 hectares in Pécharmant, and is divided into four: Jour de fruit, L'Extase and L'Abbaye, plus a sulfur-free wine: Ça sulfit!
-While the range has been modernized with this new label, all the wines remain true to the classic Bergerac fundamentals.
-Christian Roche passed away in autumn 2020, but the L'Ancienne Cure adventure continues thanks to his wife Nathalie.
+A presbytery at the top of the hill gives its name to the vineyard, whose rows run down the slopes to the road where Christian Roche has set up his wine cellar.
+The vineyard, which has been organic since 2012, has several appellations, including 3 hectares in Pécharmant, and is divided into four: Jour de fruit, L'Extase, L'Abbaye, and a sulfur-free wine: Ça sulfit !
+Although the range is being modernized with this label, all the wines remain faithful to the classic fundamentals of the Bergerac region.
+Christian Roche passed away in the fall of 2020, but the adventure of L'Ancienne Cure continues thanks to his wife Nathalie.

 No notes available